pfgithub/threadimgui/README.md

 # notes

-- for the scroll thing - what about oh no this will turn into a bit of a mess
-- ok actually nvm so currently it renders the top node then nodes around there then top to bottom
-- what if instead:
-- render every node, top to bottom
-- update the vertical offset and id and move the previously rendered nodes as needed (in case of eg: top/bottom of scroll)
-- add extras on the bottom if needed
-- add extras on the top if needed

-# notes:

-- to help with scrolling, add smooth scroll emulation on middle mouse drag. mouse doesn't move but window scrolls

-# notes

 - !! decouple id push/pop from render ctx
 - there's no reason id push/pop should be in imev.render()
 - at the start of a function you _must_ id push/pop, but you should not be required to imev.render()